-This post was most recently updated on March 15, 2022
+This post has been most recently updated on March 29, 2023

-Online reputation management meaning: to allow brands and individuals to shape and influence how they are viewed online.
+Reputation management allows brands and individuals to shape and influence how they are viewed online.
 This process helps improve overall brand sentiment and public perception.

-Reputation management shapes what is being said online through your own messaging, not of others.
+Reputation management shapes what is being said online through your own messaging and not by others.
 It addresses negative feedback, false or detrimental content online, business and organization reviews, and more.

 It is also known as online reputation management (ORM), internet reputation management, brand perception, and others.